 We may issue as many distinct series of senior debt securities under the indenture as we wish.
 The provisions of the indenture allow us not only to issue senior debt securities with terms different from those previously issued under the applicable indenture, but also to "re-open" a previous issue of a series of senior debt securities and issue additional senior debt securities of that series.
+We do not intend to re-open a previous issue of a series of securities where such re-opening would have the effect of making the relevant debt securities of such series subject to bail-in conversion (as defined below under "- Special Provisions Related to Bail-inable Debt Securities").
 We may issue senior debt securities in amounts that exceed the total amount specified on the cover of your applicable prospectus supplement at any time without your consent and without notifying you.
-In addition, we may issue additional senior debt securities of any series at any time without your consent and without notifying you.
-We may also issue other securities at any time without your consent and without notifying you.
+In addition, we may issue additional senior debt securities of any series at any time without notifying you.
 The indenture does not limit our ability to incur other indebtedness or to issue other securities, and we are not subject to financial or similar restrictions under the indenture.

 This section summarizes the material terms of the senior debt securities that are common to all series, subject to any modifications contained in an applicable prospectus supplement.
 Most of the specific terms of your series will be described in the applicable prospectus supplements accompanying this prospectus.
 The specific terms of your senior debt security as described in the applicable prospectus supplements will supplement and, if applicable, may modify or replace the general terms described in this section.
 If there are any differences between the information in the applicable prospectus supplements and this prospectus, the information in the most recent applicable prospectus supplement will control.
 Accordingly, the statements we make in this section may not apply to your senior debt securities.
 Because this section is a summary, it does not describe every aspect of the senior debt securities.
-This summary is subject to and qualified in its entirety by reference to all the provisions of the indenture and the applicable series of senior debt securities, including definitions of certain terms used in the indenture and the applicable series of senior debt securities.
+This summary is subject to and qualified in its entirety by reference to all the provisions of the indenture and the applicable series of senior debt securities.
 In this summary, we describe the meaning of only some of the more important terms.
 You must look to the indenture or the applicable series of senior debt securities for the most complete description of what we describe in summary form in this prospectus.

 We may issue the senior debt securities as original issue discount securities, which will be offered and sold at a substantial discount below their stated principal amount.
-An applicable prospectus supplement relating to the original issue discount securities will describe U.S. federal, Canadian federal and other relevant income tax considerations and other special considerations applicable to them.
+An applicable prospectus supplement relating to the original issue discount securities will describe U.S. federal income tax considerations and other special considerations applicable to them.
 The senior debt securities may also be issued as indexed securities or securities denominated in foreign currencies or currency units, as described in more detail in an applicable prospectus supplement relating to any of the particular senior debt securities.
-An applicable prospectus supplement relating to specific senior debt securities will also describe any special considerations and any material U.S. federal and Canadian federal tax considerations applicable to such senior debt securities, including whether and under what circumstances we will pay additional amounts on or for any tax, assessment or governmental charge withheld or deducted and, if so, whether we will have the option to redeem the senior debt securities rather than pay the additional amounts.
+An applicable prospectus supplement relating to specific senior debt securities any special considerations and any material additional tax considerations applicable to such senior debt securities.